1Nigar357/1Nigar357/README.md

 Beyond competitions, I love working on innovative projects.
 I developed Eco Cart, which became a finalist at Teknofest Azerbaijan.
 I'm also interested in artificial intelligence research, computer science research, quantitative finance research, and building impactful technologies.

-🚀 What I’m Working On
+🚀 What I’m Working On:
 Exploring advanced graph algorithms and data structures Researching AI applications in healthcare and human-computer interaction Developing innovative solutions that merge computer science and electrical engineering